-INDIVIDUAL SINGLE PREMIUM TERM LIFE INSURANCE POLICY STANDARDS
+INDIVIDUAL SINGLE PREMIUM WHOLE LIFE INSURANCE POLICY STANDARDS

-Scope: These standards are intended to apply to traditional forms of individual single premium term life insurance, including various term periods, term to a specified age, and decreasing term insurance.
+Scope: These standards are intended to apply to traditional forms of individual single premium whole life insurance.

-Deposit term plans, plans that provide joint and last to die survivorship coverage, plans sold in connection with pre-need funeral arrangements or plans providing early duration reduced benefits shall not be submitted under these standards.
+Plans that are interest sensitive with an account value, plans that provide joint and last to die survivorship coverage, plans sold in connection with pre-need funeral arrangements, or plans providing early duration reduced benefits shall not be submitted under these standards.